brian-kephart/camaleon_image_optimizer/README.md

 # Camaleon Image Optimizer
 This is a convenient image optimizer plugin for Camaleon CMS.
 Compressing images improves load times and thus SEO.
 It uses the [image_optim gem](https://github.com/toy/image_optim) under the hood.
-This gem contains multiple utilities for compressing GIF, JPEG and PNG files.
+This gem contains multiple utilities for compressing GIF, JPEG, PNG, and SVG files.
 My experience has been that GIFs JPEGs are easily crushable with these tools, but using multiple PNG compressors is extremely slow.
 Thus, only one of the PNG compressors is enabled here.

 Currently the only setting exposed by the plugin is `max_quality`, affecting JPEG and PNG images.
 Please note that setting this to the maximum will still result in some compression.